Autopilot features in rules

 It will not reference information from the conversation’s comments, other parts of the rule, custom fields, or other types of data in Front.
 However, this is on the roadmap for a future update.

-What information does the Branch by Autopilot answer step use to inform AI?
+What information does the Branch with Autopilot step use to inform AI?

-The Branch by Autopilot answer step looks at the message content in the last message of a conversation.
+The Branch with Autopilot step looks at the message content in the last message of a conversation.

 Can I add all AI knowledge in the Reply with Autopilot instructions rule action?